Own-Data-Privateer/hoardy-mail/README.md

 - message search filters:
   - `--all`
-  : operate on all messages; the default
+  : operate on all messages (default)
   - `--seen`
   : operate on messages marked as seen
   - `--unseen`